Frequently Asked Questions

 Emu farming is currently farm-to-finish so a great many emu farmers handle emu oil sales.
 If emu oil products are not available in your local stores, AEA will be happy to try to help you find a source.
 Send your mailing address to CBM@aea-emu.net and we will request participants in our Certified Business Members program send you information.
 You may also see our online Where to Buy list.

 It depends on the grade of the oil.
 Crude emu oil will become rancid very quickly outside of refrigeration.
-Grade A emu oil is generally considered to have a shelf life of 1 to 1 ½ years, depending on storage conditions.
+Grade A emu oil is generally considered to have a shelf life of 2 years or more, depending on storage conditions.
 Shelf life can be extended with refrigeration.

 AEA sponsored research at the University of Massachusetts revealed that emu oil not only lowered LDL it raised HDL in hamsters.
 Comparative Effects of emu and olive oil on aortic early atherosclerosis and associated risk factors in hypercholesterolemic hamsters - Wilson T.A., Nicolosi R. J., Handelman G., Yoganathan S., Kotyla T., Orthoefer F., Binford P. was published in Nutrition Research 24 (2004) 395-406.